Learn how to make a desk using IKEA Sektion cabinets. This desk features plenty of drawers and a pull-out trash can.

 Step 5: (Optional) Install a desk grommet.
 Drill a hole in the back of the desk for cords.

-We ended up painting the cabinets and adding hardware, which will be it’s own post because this post is long enough already.
+We ended up painting the cabinets and adding hardware.

 Opinions of the IKEA Sektion Cabinets